Lakshya0257/LUNA-Spotify-/README.md

 A music streaming desktop application made in tauri rust and vuejs.

 But make sure you have a premium account for the website to be fully running.
 Free Trial accounts are not included.

+## Dev mode
+If wanted to contribute then clone the repo and in config.js file uncomment localhost uri and comment out the production uri for dev mode

 ## Features